Xeuten/meme_generator_api/README.md

 ```

 # Notes
 - The surprise-me endpoint will work correctly only if there are meme templates with valid URLs in the database.
-Also, it should be noted that the endpoint works rather slowly and in real application, it should be optimized.
+Also, it should be noted that the endpoint works rather slowly and in real application it should be optimized (via websockets or message queues).
 - Tests are launched automatically before running the server, so if the server is running, the tests are successfully passed.
-- I committed the .env file to allow anyone to run the project without any additional configurations for demonstration purposes only.
+- I've committed the .env file to allow anyone to run the project without any additional configurations for demonstration purposes only.
 In a real-world scenario, the file should be kept secret.
--